The Enablers in Depth

 Sighting:

-FDA staff give a high-level overview of FDA structures and functions to Clark Minor
+FDA staff conduct a meeting to provide a high-level overview of FDA structures and functions to Clark Minor, the new CIO for HHS.

-[date is just given as late February and early March for meetings]
+(fuzz: date is just given as late February and early March for meetings)

 |